 1 The camera's product ID:

 2 The camera's serial number:

-3 1394 adapter that you use with the camera:
+3 Network adapter that you use with the camera:

 4 Describe the problem in as much detail as possible: (If you need more space, use an extra sheet of paper.)

 5 If known, what's the cause of the problem?

 6 When did the problem occur?
 After start.

+7 How often did/does the problem Once.
+Every time.

+occur?
+Regularly when:

+□ Occasionally when:

-7 How often did/does the problem occur?
-Once.
-Every time. occui ?
-Regularly when: Occasionally when: 8 How severe is the problem?
-Camera can still be us ed.
-Camera can be used a after I take this action: Camera can no longer be used.
+8 How severe is the problem?
+Camera can still be used.
+Camera can be used after I take this action: Camera can no longer be used.
 9 Did your application ever run without problems?
-Yes □ No 10 Parameter set It is very important for Basler technical support to get a copy of the exact camera paramete you were using when the problem occurred. the exact camera parameters that To make a copy of the parameters, use the dump register tool.
-To get the tool, go to: www.baslerweb.com/beitraege/beitrag_en_19478.html (the tool is available for XP PCs only Send the generated file to Basler technical support.
-Or, you can look up the settings with the pylor Viewer.
-If you cannot access the camera, p leas e try to state the following ng parameter settings: Pixel format: Packet size: Exposure time: Frame rate: 11 Live image/test image If you are having an image probler Also generate and save test image them to Basler technical support.
+Yes No 10 Parameter set It is very important for Basler technical Support to get a copy of the exact camera parameters that you were using when the problem occurred.
+To make note of the parameters, use Basler's pylon Viewer tool.
+If you cannot access the camera, please try to state the following parameter settings: Image Size (AOI): Pixel Format: Packet Size: Exposure Time: Frame Rate: 11 Live image/test image If you are having an image problem ı, try to generate and save live images that show the problem.
+Also generate and save test images.
+Please save the images in BMP format, zip them, an them to Basler technical support.